tensorleap/leap-cli/pkg/tensorleapapi/docs/PopulationExplorationJobParams.md

 ### NewPopulationExplorationJobParams

-`func NewPopulationExplorationJobParams(digest string, fromEpoch float64, numOfSamples float64, batchSize float64, sessionRunId string, type_ string, ) *PopulationExplorationJobParams`
+`func NewPopulationExplorationJobParams(displayParams PopulationExplorationDisplayParams, digest string, fromEpoch float64, batchSize float64, sessionRunId string, type_ string, ) *PopulationExplorationJobParams`

 NewPopulationExplorationJobParams instantiates a new PopulationExplorationJobParams object This constructor will assign default values to properties that have it defined,